 Last but not least in the travel advice series: staying healthy.

-You almost certainly do not need to bring:
+You don’t need to bring:

 - An obsessive fear of illness.
 Disease-related morbidity is certainly higher in the developing world than in the developed, but, to put it bluntly, one’s chances of falling ill are connected to one’s socioeconomic status in ways that favor the foreign traveler.
 Having the capacity to purchase vaccines, malaria prophylaxis, and clean drinking water lessens one’s risk of illness considerably.
 (Consider it an object lesson in public health.)